Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity: Introduction

 It has been shown that a local anisotropic fluid can be considered as an effective single fluid for two-fluid model \cite{HerreraSantos1997} (see also \cite{Harko:2011nu} for a discussion).
-In Refs. \cite{Horvat2011, Pretel2020EPJC}, the authors have investigated the impact of anisotropy on NS properties in GR, such as the mass-radius relation and dynamical stability.
-All static spherically symmetric anisotropic solutions were obtained in Ref. \cite{Herrera:2007kz}.
-Moreover, the anisotropic fluid has widely been considered in many astrophysical applications, see e.g. Refs. \cite{HerreraBarreto, Doneva2012, Isayev2017, Ivanov2017, Maurya2018, Raposo2019, Setiawan:2019ojj, Rahmansyah2020, Roupas2020, Das2021, Rahmansyah2021} and references therein.
-The presence of anisotropic pressure may lead to significant changes in the characteristics of relativistic stars even in modified gravity as demonstrated in Refs. \cite{Silva2015, Folomeev2018, Mustafa2020, Panotopoulos:2021sbf}.
-Concerning this, some authors \cite{Tangphati2021, Jasim2021} have investigated the noteworthy solutions for quark stars in the background of $5D$ EGB theory.
-The main goal of the present research is to examine the possibility of using the anisotropy to obtain configurations constructed with SLy EoS \cite{DouchinHaensel2001} and to satisfy the current observational data on the $M-r_{\rm sur}$ diagram.
+In Refs.~\cite{Horvat2011, Pretel2020EPJC}, the authors have investigated the impact of anisotropy on NS properties in GR, such as the mass-radius relation and dynamical stability.
+All static spherically symmetric anisotropic solutions were obtained in Ref.~\cite{Herrera:2007kz}.
+Moreover, the anisotropic fluid has widely been considered in many astrophysical applications within the context of Einstein gravity, see e.g.~Refs.~\cite{HerreraBarreto, Doneva2012, Isayev2017, Ivanov2017, Maurya2018, Raposo2019, Setiawan:2019ojj, Pretel2019, Rahmansyah2020, Roupas2020, Das2021, Rahmansyah2021} and references therein.
+The presence of anisotropic pressure may lead to significant changes in the characteristics of relativistic stars even in modified gravity as demonstrated in \cite{Silva2015, Folomeev2018, Mustafa2020, Panotopoulos:2021sbf, Pretel2022CQG}.
+Concerning this, some authors \cite{Tangphati2021, Jasim2021, Maurya2022EPJP, Maurya2022EPJC} have recently investigated compact stars in the background of $5D$ EGB theory, as well as gravitational collapse \cite{Chatterjee2022}.
+Therefore, the main goal of the present research is to examine the possibility of using anisotropy to obtain configurations constructed with SLy EoS \cite{DouchinHaensel2001} and to satisfy the current observational data on the $M-r_{\rm sur}$ diagram.
 Furthermore, we compare our results with the well measured masses of some massive neutron stars reported in the literature such as the millisecond pulsars PSR J1614-2230 \cite{Demorest2010} and PSR J0740+6220 \cite{Cromartie2019}.

-The plan of this paper is the following: In Sect. \ref{Sec2} we briefly summarize EGB gravity in five dimensions and present the modified TOV equations for stellar structure of anisotropic compact stars.
-Section \ref{Sec3} presents the EoS and two anisotropy models that we use to describe anisotropic neutron stars.
-In Sect. \ref{Sec4} we show our numerical results and analyze the deviations of the physical quantities with respect to standard GR.
-Finally, in Sect. \ref{Sec5} we provide our conclusions.
+The plan of this document is the following: In Sect.~\ref{Sec2} we briefly review EGB gravity in five dimensions and derive the modified TOV equations for stellar equilibrium structure of anisotropic compact stars.
+Section \ref{Sec3} presents the EoS and two anisotropy models that we use to describe anisotropic NSs.
+In Sect.~\ref{Sec4} we show our numerical results and analyze the deviations of the physical quantities with respect to standard GR.
+Finally, in Sect.~\ref{Sec5} we provide our conclusions.
 We adopt physical units throughout this work.